5 Tips to Make Family Movie Night a Success

-We say this a lot, but we think it's worth repeating: It's important to get involved in your kids media lives -– and your kids love it too.
+We say this a lot, but we think it's worth repeating: It's important to get involved in your kids media lives -– and your kids will love it too (within reason!).
 But helping them become critical media consumers can be easier said than done.
 What’s a sure-fire way to stay involved with your kids' media picks and create an opportunity to discuss them?
 Host a family movie night!

 Some tips for making it work: